getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 int curQuote = 0;
 ```

 Here are 10 quotes.
-These some of my favorites.
-Add or replace them with our favorites, maybe you find those from Arnold's Conan area better?
+These are some of my favorites.
+Add or replace them with your favorites, maybe you find those from Arnold's Conan area better?
 (BTW, [this is a great source](http://arnold-quotes-api.herokuapp.com) of Arnold quotes.)

 We also declare an `int` that defines the currently selected quote.
-Then the button is clicked to random select a value for `curQuote`, between 0 and 9.
+When the button is clicked we must select a random value for `curQuote`, between 0 and 9.
 Therefore add this to the begining of `handleButton()`:

 ```cpp
 void handleButton()